Luke Shaw: International career

-Youth
+Youth career

 Shaw's first experience of international football came in 2011, when he made six appearances for the England under-16 team.
 He made his debut against Slovenia in February, before competing in the Montaigu Tournament in April and scoring his first international goal against Uruguay at the tournament.
 He later made his debut for the under-17 team in August against Italy, and played in eight matches in a seven-month stint with the national team.

 In January 2013, Shaw was set to be called up for the first time to the England under-21 team for the following month's friendly against Sweden, with then-manager Stuart Pearce calling the Southampton defender "an outstanding talent".
 However, due to an injury picked up in training, he was later forced to pull out of the match.
-The uncapped defender was subsequently called up for matches against Romania on 21 March, Austria on 25 March, and Scotland on 13 August, as well as the UEFA European Under-21 Championship, all of which he had to pull out of for the same reason.
+The uncapped defender was subsequently called up for matches against Romania on 21 March, Austria on 25 March, and Scotland on 13 August, as well as the 2013 UEFA European Under-21 Championship, all of which he had to pull out of for the same reason.
 He eventually made his England under-21 debut on 5 September when the team faced Moldova in a 2015 UEFA European Under-21 Championship qualification match, and he also played the full 90 minutes of England's second qualification match against Finland on 9 September.